tlogan/ERST/README.md

 - understand what polarity types are and how they are related to relational typing

 ### TODO (Symbolic Paper)
+- note how abstraction refinement in CHC solving corresponds and differs from the subtyping solver.
+    - CHCs consists of two interwoven structures: horn clauses and constraints.
+It's goal is to validate the query.
+Backwards unification of horn clauses constructs abstract derivations and smt solver checks if derivation is a proof of refutation.
+If it's not actually refuted, then learn predicates through bottom-up interpolation, and run again.
+The next run uses the learned predicates to constrain search to find a new derivation.
+    - My subtyping algorithm does not have a coarse syntactic distinction.
+Its goal is merely to satisfy the subtyping.
+Constraint types sort of correspond to both horn clauses and constraints.
+Failure is checked at the same time the derivation is constructed and the variables are learned bottom-up.
+Essentially, there is no need for a special checker; it's built-in.

 - note the weirdness of the axiom of choice
     - it allows us to choose an arbitrary value without knowing what it is or how it is chosen.
     - Here’s an interpretation that I just developed so I may be off the mark but here goes: it seems like the axiom of choice defeats one of the definitional properties of a function.
 That every element in the domain has a unique counterpart in the range.
 The axiom of choice would allow us to magically transform any set of pairs ie relation into a function by simply making an arbitrary choice of the counterpart in the range.
 So is adding the axiom of choice equivalent to relaxing the definition of a function?
 Or put another way, for any statement whose proof relies on the axiom of choice, can we simply weaken the statement to be in terms of relations rather than functions?